Browse our extensive lineup of monoculture cover crop seeds.

 Common Vetch

-Common vetch, is a valuable cover crop widely used in the industry.
+Common vetch is a valuable cover crop widely used in the industry.
 As a leguminous plant, it provides nitrogen fixation, improving soil fertility.
-Common vetch's extensive root system prevents erosion and helps control weeds, making it a natural choice for sustainable farming.
+The extensive root system prevents erosion and helps control weeds.
 It enhances soil quality by adding organic matter, supports crop rotation systems, and provides early-season ground cover.
 Additionally, it can serve as a habitat for wildlife and, in some cases, offer forage for livestock.
-Common vetch's cold tolerance makes it suitable for various climates, but it is not nearly as cold tolerant as that of Hairy vetch.
+Common vetch's cold tolerance makes it suitable for various climates, but it is not nearly as cold tolerant as hairy vetch.

 Faba Bean